The crazy story behind ‘Urban Myths’ series, with Joseph Fiennes by Joaquin Reyes by Michael Jackson

 With the new title of ‘Urban Myths’, Sky Arts has released a first trailer of this project so crazy and filled with well-known faces, interpreting icons of cultural and historical.
 The main story is a satire which is inspired by an urban legend that saw the light in 2011.

 Vanity Fair has published a piece very discussed which ensured that Elizabeth Taylor, Marlon Brando and Michael Jackson wanted to flee New York after the terrorist attack of 11/S in 2001.
+As they could not get out by plane, leased a car together the three, trying to get to California but it only came to Ohio, where they caught a plane.

 it Was Tim Mendelson, one of the personal assistants of Liz Taylor, that you told this adventure in an interview with Vanity Fair, and arose from the fact that Michael Jackson was invited to Brando and Taylor to participate in a couple of concerts that the King of Pop had planned at the beginning of September in the city.